 - This theory presents an entirely different perspective that explains why the phenomenon of curiosity must exist.
 The explanation does not contradict the field of behavioral sciences.

-The Curiosity hypothesis - Every living being has an inherent curiosity from birth! (at varying levels)
+The Curiosity Hypothesis - Every living having an inherent curiosity from birth! (at varying levels)

-If curiosity is not a pattern of behavior and is not an instinct - what is it?
+If curiosity is not a pattern of behavior or instinct, what is it?

 - Curiosity is bound by the laws of energy conservation that apply throughout the universe.
 Curiosity in humans is an embedded pattern of action that combines personality (heredity) and environment.
 Most often, curiosity and imagination are interrelated.
 Curiosity is necessary for survival.
 Fear is a defensive instinct that exists in every living being (at different levels), and it balances and curbs curiosity.